AliTigui/worldtrivia/README.md

 - `start_text` A text that will display on the button that starts the trivia game.
 - `community_url` A link to guide users for to the community.
 - `community_url_text` text that you display over community url.
+- `text_color` text color for title and questions
+- `background_image` background image for the app it should be url
 - `questions` A list of objects that represent questions.
 Each question objects should have question, 4 choices and also should have correct answers inside it like that:
+This for text question
 ```
 {
 "question":"Which drink contains caffeine ?",